Pilot's Handbook of Aeronautical Knowledge

 Engines with carburetors can have either float- type or pressure-type carburetors.
 The vast majority of small aircraft have float-type carburetors.
 Fuel and air are mixed in an airstream and then sent to combustion chambers for ignition.
 A float within the float chamber restricts how much fuel enters the carburetor.
 Flow of fuel is regulated by the throttle.

 As altitude increases, the fuel-air mixture becomes more rich, creating a risk of engine roughness due to spark-plug fouling.
 The fuel mixture is leaned with the mixture control, which increases/reduces fuel flow.
-An exhaust gas temperature gauge helps the pilot set the mixture properly and for better fuel economy.
+An exhaust gas temperature (EGT) gauge helps the pilot set the mixture properly and for better fuel economy.

 Carburetor-ice buildup leads to a loss of power and can cause the engine to stop.
 Carburetor ice is most common in temperatures below 70° F (21° C) and relative humidity above 80%, but it can occur with even higher temperatures and lower humidity.
 The first indication of carburetor icing in an aircraft with a fixed-pitch propeller is a decrease in engine RPM.
 Engine roughness can follow.
 With constant-speed propellers, a loss in manifold pressure is evident, but not RPM, since propeller pitch is automatically adjusted.
 The greatest risk of carburetor ice is during low power settings during descent.